Skip to content

 adminshopware

-Change these credentials after finishing the installation.
+Tip: Change these credentials after installation for security.

 bash